RESEARCH AND PUBLICATIONS

 Please contact us at firstname.lastname@example.org to purchase copies.
 Individual copies are £15, plus £2.50 shipping.

 Our flagship publication, ECIS Global Insights promotes research, trends, and the latest thinking on issues facing owners, boards, directors, and senior leadership teams in international and internationally-minded schools across the world.
 Published twice yearly.
+We are always interested to hear from innovative and curious thinkers who would like to contribute their thoughts and ideas, so why not consider adding an article to our next issue?

 Our occasional white papers present in-depth thinking and research in the form of essays, articles, or reports that contribute to debate on specific issues of import to international and internationally-minded schools, organisations, and systems.
 Our authors range from ECIS special interest group members to professors to accomplished consultants to education practitioners who have undertaken research as part of a professional development experience.